 Kansas Courts have defined quasi-judicial actions in several cases.
 In Golden v.
-City of that

-Overland Park, 224 Kan.
-591, 597 (1978), the Court described a quasi-judicial proceeding as one the difference between a legislative function and a judicial function:
+City of Overland Park, 224 Kan.
+591, 597 (1978), the Court described a quasi-judicial proceeding as one that

 [R]equires a weighing of the evidence, a balancing of the equities, an application of rules, regulations and ordinances to facts, and a resolution of specific issues.